Board of Directors

 Exhibiting Member in Jewelry since 2020.
 Owner Artist, Cindy Miller Design Studio.
 Creates collections of jewelry that are marketed and sold internationally.
 Formerly Program Manager / Graphic Contracts for NASA; Graphic Designer & Multi-media Specialist.
 Commercial Art & Marketing degrees, University of Alabama, BA University of Colorado.

 President, Phoenix Packaging and owner of Skinner Warehousing and Storage in Winston-Salem.
 BS, High Point College.
 Long time Fair Sponsor.
 For more than 20 years Tom has created decorations for the Fair, provided Piedmont Craftsmen with storage space, and assistance for special events.

+Supporting Member.
 Sales Manager, Phoenix Packaging, Inc. Lover and supporter of the arts.
 Erika has been a Craftsmen’s Fair sponsor for many years and assisted with special events.

 Gallery Director since 2010.
 BS in Journalism, Emerson College, Boston MA; Apria Healthcare Customer Service Specialist 2008-2010; United Healthcare Customer Care Professional 2006-2008; Barnes and Noble, Department Manager 2002-2006.
 Long time Piedmont Craftsmen Volunteer assisting with audience development, Young Collectors, Fair, and Shop before joining our staff.